 All you need to do here is sketch out basic features and formats.

-Since most of us designers are perfectionists, you can use a timer.
+Since most of us designers are perfectionists, you can use a PC timer app.
 Set the timer to 4-5 minutes and force yourself to finish the wireframe by that time.
 Repeat this step until you have created a few wireframes with which you are happy.

 Finally, expand and polish your favorite mockups for a few minutes and prepare for the hard part.